amaccarini/arcade/README.md

 ![My Image](images/pref.png)

 Next, select the Arcade `.zip` file to enable the add-on.
 The installation process may take a few minutes as Blender installs the necessary Python packages.
 During this time, Blender may become unresponsive.

+## Quickstart
+### Settings
+Before using Arcade, you need to configure a few settings in the Preferences panel.
+Navigate to **Edit > Preferences > Add-ons** and search for Arcade.
+Expand the Arcade panel to access its preferences.

+First, specify an output folder (it’s recommended to choose a folder where you have write permissions).
+Next, select the weather file.
+If you plan to use BRAILS, you’ll also need to provide a Google API key as a string.

+### Basic tutorial